-Health Savings Accounts (HSAs) can be a great way to reduce your tax bill if you are enrolled in a high deductible health plan (HDHP).
-Funds contributed to an HSA are 100% tax deductible (up to the legal limit) just like an IRA even if you don’t itemize your medical expense on your tax return.
+A Health Savings Account (HSA) can be a great way to reduce your tax bill if you are enrolled in a high deductible health plan (HDHP).
+According to the Society of Human Resource Management, more employers are providing HSAs as an employee benefit and more are making contributions to employees’ funds.
+Funds contributed to an HSA are 100% tax-deductible (up to the legal limit) just like an IRA even if you don’t itemize your medical expense on your tax return.

 Contributions remain in your account until you use them and any earnings are tax-deferred, and if used to pay qualified medical expenses, are tax-free.
 An HSA is portable and stays with you if you change employers, and contributions made by an employer may be excluded from your gross income.